pnp/blog/content/post/deploy-spfx-in-hub-site-and-associated-sites/index.md

 draft: false
 ---

-## Deploying and Installing SharePoint Framework (SPFx) using PnP PowerShell to Hub Site and Associated Sites
+## Deploying and Installing SharePoint Framework (SPFx) solutions using PnP PowerShell to Hub Site and Associated Sites

 [SharePoint Framework] (https://aka.ms/spfx) (SPFx) is an extensibility model for Microsoft 365.
 It provides a set of tools and libraries that developers can use to create client-side web parts, extensions, and other customizations.